-Before you approach any media outlets make sure that you are prepared.
+Before you approach any media outlet make sure that you are prepared.
 Here are a few tips to help you prepare for your first media interview:

-Media training – it might be worth investing in an expert to media train you before you undertake a media interview, this is specifically important for any video or audio interview but you may find that you need to seek advice on making the most of written interviews too.
+Media training – it is definitely worth investing in an expert to media train you before you undertake a media interview, this is particularly important for any video or audio interview but you may find that you need to seek advice on making the most of written interviews too.
 Do not underestimate the value of getting the right training before you step into the spotlight.

 Be ready for the response – Remember that everything you say whether it is written or recorded can make or break your brand particularly in a digital age where interviews can have an even wider reach than ever before, you can go viral for all the right reasons or you could even have a PR crisis.
 Be ready for any level of exposure – good or bad.
 Whilst you might not become famous, there is a possibility that you might experience short term fame and so you should learn how to deal with that fame and visibility.
 Take the time to assess the motives of the media channel that is sharing your story or interview too; some have good intentions but some also see your story as part of their media cycle and you should not take it personally if they do not support you after the interview.